Heat Pump sizing

 The smaller the heat loss, the smaller the size heat pump required.
 Similarly, the larger the radiators, the lower the flow temperature.

 The flow temperature is simply the temperature water needs to be circulating around the radiators in your home to meet the desired room temperature.

 This is affected by the size of your radiators (and underfloor heating if you have it) and the level of home insulation.
 If the radiators are too small, the flow temperature will need to be higher to meet the desired room temperature.
 Similarly, the better the insulation, the slower heat can dissipate outside, and the less heating is required to meet your indoor design temperature.

-Ensure the right size heat pump is installed in your house
+We ensure the right size Heat Pump is installed in your house

 Every home is different and that’s why the most important thing is to get a heat pump system that is sized exactly right for yours.
 We undertake a full, free of charge, Home Assessment visit and produce a detailed report that will tell you exactly what you’ll require and what that will cost.